 If you thought that passengers traveling with the incorrect documentation was a minor issue for the world’s carriers, think again.
 The 60,000 travelers turned back at destination or transfer points by immigration authorities each year cause stressful and frustrating situations for travelers.
 They also cost the world’s airlines a substantial amount of money in fines and associated costs

-The COVID-19 pandemic hasn’t helped the situation either.
-Whether it is rules implemented at a short notice, vaccination or testing papers presented in the wrong format or language, passengers and airlines are struggling to keep up with ever changing requirements.
+Whether it is rules implemented at a short notice or papers presented in the wrong format or language, passengers and airlines can struggle to keep up with ever changing requirements.
 This is why it’s more important than ever to be well prepared for your trip and to make sure that you have the correct travel documents, especially when traveling internationally.

 The travel and health documents required for your trip can vary based on your itinerary and personal situation.
 This is why it is important to prepare in advance and use tools such as the IATA Travel Centre to get personalized travel advice.
 The IATA immigration specialists consistently update this information, but rules and regulations change on a daily basis.
 Nonetheless, you can be certain that these documents will be useful for any trip: